 Both alpha and beta diversity varied regionally (and temporally) within the three main water masses explored.
 In STW for instance, Chlorophyta dominated the community during the Spring Bloom II, driven mainly by the extremely high abundance of Ostreococcus (Mamiellophyceae) which accounted for approximately 50% of total reads (Figure treemaps – regional).
 The contribution of dinoflagellates during Spring Bloom, was substantial, yet minimum (<20%) compared to other STW regions (Figure Box-Plot regional).
 In well-stratified oligotrophic ST waters surveyed during late autumn (TAN1604), dinoflagellates were the dominant group (>40% total reads) followed by Chlorophyta (15%), with heterotrophic and mixotrophic MAST and Radiolaria increasing their contribution to similar levels (15%) (Suppl.
 Fig. treemaps – regional).
 Pelagophyceae tended to increase their contribution compared to the Spring Bloom II and Bio-NBM regions, while Prymnesiophyceae showed the opposite trend (Figure Box-Plot regional).
 Most abundant species,…need to re-do the plots with Bay of Plenty - Areas

 The taxonomic composition of communities associated with different regions within SAW was also different.
-The Bio-SBM site located in the Bounty Trough south of the Chatham Rise was clearly dominated by dinoflatellates (40% reads) followed by Chlorophyta (20%) which included similar proportion of reads affiliated to Chloropicophyceae and Mamiellophyceae.
+The Bio-SBM site located in the Bounty Trough south of the Chatham Rise was clearly dominated by dinoflagellates (40% reads) followed by Chlorophyta (20%) which included similar proportion of reads affiliated to Chloropicophyceae and Mamiellophyceae.
 Prymnesiophyceae and Pelagophyceae ranked next and accounted for a larger proportion of reads compared to diatoms (Figure regional - treemaps).
 The community on C. Plateau showed a larger contribution from Chlorophyta, which was dominated by Chloropicophyceae with a minor contribution from Mamiellophyceae.
 The contribution of MAST and diatoms increased while that of Prymnesiophyceae, Pelagophyceae, Dictyophyceae and Dinophyceae was minimum compared to SAW to the north and south of the C. Plateau.
 The relative contribution of diatoms increased further in colder waters of the SAF to the south together with Prymnesiophyceae they became the dominant phytoplankton/photosynthetic groups.
 Chloropicophyceae remained the most important group within Chlorophyta, although the contribution of green algae was lowest among SAW regions.

 Similar changes at class level were also observed between the STF flowing north of the C. Plateau where Chloropicophyceae (& Prasino Clade V) were most abundant classes of green algae, and the STF over the Chatham Rise, where Mamiellophyceae became clearly the dominant class (Figure regional – treemaps).